 }

-Not only can struct types embed other types, but also can interface types, but interface types can only embed interface types.
+Interface types can embed all kinds of types.
 Please read interfaces in Go for details.

 An Interesting Type Embedding Example